Dayne-Hultman/VideoGameProjectLewisUSpring2020/README.md

 1. You can collide with an obstacle/enemy which will result in a game over.
 From there, you can start a new run or go back to the main menu.
 2. While in the main mode of gameplay, you can hit the ESC key to exit immediatley.

 NOTE: None of the ingame mechanics work such as the power ups or the pause button.
-Only the GUI was created with no implementation.
+Only the GUI was created for design purposes.